devpi/devpi/doc/replica.rst

 - A server administrator can start a devpi-server in replicating mode by providing a master URL.
 The node will immediately start with replicating the master information.
-After the initial sync the replica keep a connection to the master in order to get notified immediately of any changes.
+After the initial sync the replica keep a http connection to the master in order to get notified immediately of any changes.